10 Tips for Success: Kindergarten Book Lovers Keep Reading All Summer Long!

 Keep the love of reading alive!
 Develop a nightly reading at home ritual and encourage families to bring back the out-loud culture with songs, poems, and rhymes!

-Honor the art and science of best reading instruction: We know how to create a kindergarten of book lovers and build phonemic awareness and phonics skills!
-All year long children interact with quality fiction and nonfiction, Read and Sing Books, and poems, songs, and rhymes—all worth reading again and again.
-Kids simultaneously build oral language and reading fluency.
+Honor the art and science of reading instruction: We know how to create a kindergarten of book lovers and build phonemic awareness and phonics skills!
+All year long children interact with quality fiction and nonfiction, Read and Sing Books, and poems, songs, and rhymesāall worth reading again and again.
+Kids simultaneously build oral language fluency and comprehension, which is a vital component of the science of reading.

-During the last week of school, we invite children to recite the rhyme “Reading Is Fun” and once again and we brainstorm where they will read this summer (in their bed…under a tree…at the beach…at the library).
-Make a list of amazing places for reading!
+During the last week of school, we invite children to recite the rhyme āReading Is Funā and once again and we brainstorm where they will read this summer (in their bedā¦under a treeā¦at the beachā¦at the library).
+Make a list of amazing places to read!

-2. Does your school open the library one morning a week all summer long?
 Parents and staff volunteers can make family reading a summer priority.
 When this is not possible, work with local used bookstores and service organizations to donate books for young readers.

 Establish a school-wide summer reading program.
 Make your summer reading program a high-priority commitment!
 Encourage parents to read to their children and read with their children.
 All.
 Summer.
 Long.